RBA123/POSTA/README.md

-# Posta — Real-time Sports Prediction Markets
+# GanaYA — Real-time Sports Prediction Markets

 Working product of **GanaYA**, a prediction-markets fintech venture I co-founded in Ecuador (Feb–Jul 2026).
-Posta is a mobile app where users place virtual bets on sports markets with live, dynamically updating odds — built sports-first as our go-to-market wedge for Latin America.
+A mobile app where users place virtual bets on sports markets with live, dynamically updating odds — built sports-first as our go-to-market wedge for Latin America.

 > GanaYA suspended operations in July 2026 after new licensing requirements broke unit economics — a deliberate product decision.
 The app below is the working product we shipped.